 - The share components in this Division include licensed environmental water as defined in section 8 of the Act.
-The Environmental Water Register maintained by the Department provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - 2 As at 1 July 2020On the commencement of this Plan, the licensed environmental water referred to in Note 1 comprises 4four access licences with adaptive environmental water conditions totalling 3,949 unit shares. - As at 1 July 20203 On the commencement of this Plan, there are 12 other access licences with share components totalling 132,016 unit shares that are not identified as licensed environmental water but are intended to be used for environmental purposes.
-Some of these are held by the Commonwealth Government and others by the NSW Government. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source as at 1 July 2020.on the commencement of this Plan.
+The Environmental Water Register maintained by the Department provides a record of licensed environmental water, as well as other water intended to be used for environmental purposes. - As at 1 July 2020, the licensed environmental water referred to in Note 1 comprises 4 access licences with adaptive environmental water conditions totalling 3,949 unit shares. - As at 1 July 2020, there are 12 other access licences with share components totalling 132,016 unit shares that are not identified as licensed environmental water but are intended to be used for environmental purposes.
+Some of these are held by the Commonwealth Government and others by the NSW Government. - This Division sets out the total volumes or unit shares in the share components of access licences in the water source as at 1 July 2020.
 The actual volume of water available from year to year will depend on climate, access licence priority and the provisions in this Plan.